All Episodes

 Don't go away.

-Uh and they and they started talking to the employees of the landscape company.
+The drive-bys actually went to Romney's place and they started talking to the employees of the landscape company.

-And they say, How did you guys get here?
+And they say, how did you guys get here?

-Uh they pretty much just admitted they were illegals.
+They pretty much just admitted they were illegals.

 Now, Romney hired the landscape company.